Huang Xueqin: Career

-Sexual Harassment Report on Chinese Women Journalists
+Sexual harassment report on Chinese female journalists

-In October 2017, Huang initiated a survey on Chinese women Journalists' experience on sexual harassment and collected 416 answers.
+In October 2017, Huang initiated a survey on Chinese female journalists' experiences on sexual harassment and collected 416 answers.
 On March 7, 2018, based on this survey, a Sexual Harassment Report on Chinese Women Journalists were released.
 According to the report, over 80% of women journalists had experience of being sexually harassed, 42.2% of women journalists who participated in the survey experienced sexual harassment more than one time.

 #MeToo in China

 Beihang University Incident

 In October 2017, sexual harassment survivor, Beihang University Ph.D. graduate, Luo Xixi reported anonymously to the university that her former Ph.D. advisor, "Changjiang Scholar" Chen Xiaowu had been harassing his graduate students for years.
 However, the university did not respond to her report.
 Meanwhile, she saw Huang's survey on Chinese women Journalists' experience on sexual harassment, and sought help from Huang.
 They created an alliance called "Hard Candy" and exposed Chen Xiaowu's behaviors on January 1, 2018, on Weibo and received more than three million views within a day.
 In response, the university revoked Chen Xiaowu's teaching credentials, while the Ministry of Education revoked his "Changjiang Scholar" title.
 This marked the start of China's #MeToo movement.

 Subsequently, Huang started several campaigns to support many #MeToo survivors.